'No need to feel inferior': China dating app helps raise awareness of LGBT issues

 It temporarily froze new user registrations in 2019 after local media reported that underage boys had been using the app, and the company pledged to tighten age and content controls.

-Ma says his team is committed to “building a brighter and healthier image of the community”.
+Ma says his team are committed to “building a brighter and healthier image of the community”.

 He believes his work has helped improve the mainstream perception of LGBTQ people in China, including friends and family who previously shunned him.